 Spoiler alert: there’s no one best horse feed.

-Not for OTTBs (Off-track Thoroughbreds), anyway.
+Not for OTTBs (Off-Track Thoroughbreds), anyway.
 They have unique caloric and energy needs that vary based on a range of environmental factors and their current body condition (if you’re not familiar, check out this guide).

-OTTBs tend to thrive on diets that are higher in fat and protein than carbs and sugar.
+OTTBs tend to thrive on diets that are higher in fat and protein than in carbs and sugar.
 Offer at least 2% of the horse’s weight per day (or about 20lbs) in high-quality forage.
 Supplements, like salt and biotin, can be great additions to your OTTB’s diet, as can canola oil, if your horse needs to gain weight.

 Equine Nutrition – The Basics

 Equine nutrition can be a scary topic for both new and experienced horse owners alike.
 Throw an OTTB in the mix, and all bets (intentional) are off.

 The simplest version of nutrition comes down to the big three: fats, protein, and carbohydrates (sound familiar)?

 How much of which your horse needs depends on their age, breed, and level of training, as well as their current body condition.
 They also have certain vitamin and mineral needs, as well as certain amounts of water and electrolytes.

 The Merck Veterinary Manual gives an in-depth breakdown of all the components that go into your horse’s diet.

 If this area feels overwhelming (I, too, have gotten lost down the nutrition rabbit hole), trust that a combination of a commercial feed, forage, and salt will keep your horse happy and healthy.